THE SPORTWhat is Crew?

 I've seen Crew in the Olympics, where else is it done?
 Crew is one of the few sports that have been scheduled in every modern Olympics - it is also the oldest intercollegiate sport in the US, older than football and baseball.
 Hundreds of Colleges, adult and youth clubs and high schools in USA and Canada have rowing teams today, and the sport's popularity stretches from Europe to Australia.

 Why isn't high school Crew in the local sports media like other sports?

 Most high schools don't have Crew, so it does not carry as high a local media profile as other sports.

 Who regulates high school Crew?

-Operational rules for safety and fair competition are set by the United States Rowing Association which is the regulating authority on all amateur rowing in the USA.
-The Florida Scholastic Rowing Association manages the State Championship regatta which has about 40 school and multi-school club teams.
+Operational rules for safety and fair competition are set by the United States Rowing Association which is a regulating authority on amateur rowing in the USA.
+The Florida Scholastic Rowing Association manages the State Championship regatta which has about 45 school and multi-school club teams.

 What kinds of boats do you race in?